MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 ## Limitations

-*  Script is only supported in Azure Data Explorer ; it isn't supported in Synapse Data Explorer pools
+* Script is only supported in Azure Data Explorer; it isn't supported in Synapse Data Explorer pools
-*  Two scripts can't be added / modified / removed in parallel on the same cluster.
+* Two scripts can't be added, modified, or removed in parallel on the same cluster.
 This results in the following error: `Code="ServiceIsInMaintenance"`.
-You can work around the issue by placing a dependency between the two scripts so that they are created / updated sequentially.
+You can work around the issue by placing a dependency between the two scripts so that they're created or updated sequentially.

 ## Troubleshooting